Best Things to Buy at Dollar Tree (and Other Dollar Stores) for the Holidays

 Picking up name-brand toiletries at the dollar store is a no-brainer, our shopping experts note, especially smaller versions.
 They’re great not just for traveling but to stock guest bathrooms.

 Says Ramhold, “These tiny versions of brand-name full-size products shouldn't cost as much as they do in some stores.
 If you're getting ready to travel, see if your dollar store has the items you're looking for.
-Often they're $1 each, whereas you might pay close to $2 or more for products at other stores.”
+Often, they're $1.25 each, whereas you might pay close to $2 or more for products at other stores.”

 Even toothbrushes.
 “If your guests are staying over, someone will inevitably forget a toothbrush,” says Bodge.
-“Sure, you may have a spare from your last trip to the dentist, but if not, you'll be glad you picked up a pack of 2 or 3 for $1 at the dollar store.”
+“Sure, you may have a spare from your last trip to the dentist, but if not, you'll be glad you picked up a pack of two or three for $1.25 at the dollar store.”

-If you’re going for name-brand toothbrushes, Dollar Tree was selling single Reach toothbrushes for $1.
-However, at Wal-Mart, you could get a four-pack of Reach toothbrushes for $2.98 or a single Oral B toothbrush for 94 cents.
+If you’re going for name-brand toothbrushes, Dollar Tree was selling three-packs of Colgate toothbrushes for $1.25 (or you can get a four-pack of off-brand toothbrushes), as well as small tubes of Crest or Colgate toothpaste for $1.25.
+However, at Walmart, you could get a single Oral B toothbrush for 94 cents and a small tube of Crest toothpaste, also for 94 cents.

 Reading Glasses Are a Bargain at Dollar Tree

 Surely you’re not going to gift someone reading glasses.
 What’s next, hair dye?
-But just like having a well-stocked bathroom, an extra pair or two of readers around can be the sign of a good host.
-This was Trae Bodge’s idea, in fact, “just in case one of your guests forgot theirs, she said.
+But just like having a well-stocked bathroom, an extra pair or two of readers lying around can be a sign of a good host.
+This was Bodge’s idea, in fact, “just in case one of your guests forgot theirs,” she said.
 “These are one of the best dollar store buys.”

 We were also discouraged by the brand-we-never-heard-of batteries Dollar Tree was selling: e-Circuit.
-Most, if not all, are labeled for “low-drain” electronics, so don’t count on them to last too long.
+Most, if not all, are labeled for “low-drain” electronics, so don’t count on them to last too long, and they were selling in four-packs (various sizes) for $1.25.
+Stepping up to alkaline batteries, you could get two-packs of Panasonic batteries for $1.25.

 Bob is a Senior Online Editor at Kiplinger.com.
 He has more than 40 years of experience in online, print and visual journalism.
 Bob has worked as an award-winning writer and editor in the Washington, D.C., market as well as at news organizations in New York, Michigan and California.
 Bob joined Kiplinger in 2016, bringing a wealth of expertise covering retail, entertainment, and money-saving trends and topics.
 He was one of the first journalists at a daily news organization to aggressively cover retail as a specialty, and has been lauded in the retail industry for his expertise.
 Bob has also been an adjunct and associate professor of print, online and visual journalism at Syracuse University and Ithaca College.
 He has a master’s degree from Syracuse University’s S.I.
 Newhouse School of Public Communications and a bachelor’s degree in communications and theater from Hope College.